Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 YOU HAVE BOOKED YOUR FLIGHT TO PARIS WITH AIR FRANCE ALREADY

-First, take your e-ticket and check your flight status here to see if your flight is affected by the Air France strike or not.
-To do this, introduce your flight number and your travel date.
-The system will tell you immediately if your flight is delayed or canceled.
+First, take your e-ticket and check your flight status here to see if your flight is affected by the Air France strike.
+To do this, enter your flight number and your travel date.
+The system will give you the real-time status of your flight.

 During Air France strikes, you can anticipate, postpone, and cancel your trip easily online.
-With Air France, you can even change your origin or destination, and if you decide to do this, you will get a voucher valid for 1 year that can be used on AIR FRANCE, KLM, or HOP! flights.
+With Air France, you can even change your origin or destination, and if you decide to do this, you will get a voucher valid for one year that can be used on AIR FRANCE or KLM flights.

 Transportation Paris Airport to City